Abadrausar/Rubble-/other/Rubble Readme.txt

 Tileset/MLC:
 	A simple addon that installs my custom ASCII-like tileset.
-	This addon is stand-alone, as it uses no outside templates.
+	This addon makes no raw changes, so it should be usable with all ASCII compatible mods.
 	Demos tileset addons.

 Tileset/Vanilla:
 	Restores the vanilla tileset related init options.
-	This addon is stand-alone, as it uses no outside templates.
+	This addon makes no raw changes, so it should be usable with all ASCII compatible mods.

 Zap Aquifers:
 	Disables all AQUIFER tags.